mike-ward/mike-ward.github.io/_posts/2009-02-25-wire-mesh-face-mask.md

 ---
 layout: post
-title:  Wire Mesh Face Mask
+title: 'Wire Mesh Face Mask'
 ---
 Woodworking requires good tools and I’m always looking for a new “shop-aid” to feed my gadget habit.
 I bought one of these wire mesh face masks a while back and find I use it often.